labs-js/turbo-git/README.md

 > 2. It will be easier do some search by tag, write some nice regex, etc.

-# example:

-    [ADD] component: saraza
+>Also the idea is if you are using any issue tracker add the issue at the end of the title something like `#issue-23`*

+## Description

+> The description It's optional, sometimes is necessary sometimes it's not.
+The max length for our description is: *72 characters*
+> After write the title do an enter.. and the description start.
+It's nicer write in bullet points so we use `-` for it.

-      - This component is in chage of do Foo
+      - This component is in change of do Foo
       - Also we care about Baz